LATEST NEWS

 Read moreABOUT NPSWU

-The Union was formed in 1962 as the Natal Provincial Association, organizing in the health sector with the purpose of representing and defending the workers in dispute resolution.
+The Union was formed in 1962 as the Natal Provincial Association, organising in the health sector with the purpose of representing and defending the workers in dispute resolution.

 The Union was started by a group of health workers in the public sector as one first truly racially integrated union.